-We have audited the accompanying consolidated balance sheet of MediciNova, Inc. (a development stage company) as of December 31, 2011, and the related consolidated statements of operations, stockholders' equity and comprehensive loss, and cash flows for the year then ended, and for the period from September 26, 2000 (inception) through December 31, 2011.
+We have audited the accompanying consolidated balance sheets of MediciNova, Inc. (a development stage company) as of December 31, 2012 and 2011, and the related consolidated statements of operations and comprehensive loss, stockholders' equity, and cash flows for the years then ended, and for the period from September 26, 2000 (inception) through December 31, 2012.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-The financial statements as of December 31, 2010, and for the period January 1, 2009 through December 31, 2010 includes total net loss of \$40.6 million.
-Our opinion on these statements of operations, stockholders' equity and comprehensive loss, and cash flows for the period September 26, 2000 (inception) through December 31, 2011, insofar as it relates to amounts for the period January 1, 2009 through December 31, 2010, is based solely on the report of other auditors.
+The financial statements for the period January 1, 2009 through December 31, 2010 includes total net loss of \$40.6 million.
+Our opinion on the statements of operations and comprehensive loss, stockholders' equity, and cash flows for the period September 26, 2000 (inception) through December 31, 2012, insofar as it relates to amounts for the period January 1, 2009 through December 31, 2010, is based solely on the report of other auditors.